 What is America's Electric Cooperatives PAC?

-America's Electric Cooperatives PAC gives you, the member-owner, the opportunity to use your voice on behalf of your cooperative.
-State and federal government officials make policy decisions that affect your local cooperative and your way of life.
-This program is an easy way for you to help determine who gets elected to make those decisions.
+America's Electric Cooperatives PAC gives member-owners the opportunity to use their voice on behalf of their cooperative.
+State and federal government officials make policy decisions that affect a local cooperative its member’s way of life.
+This program is an easy way for members to help determine who gets elected to make those decisions.

 The America's Electric Cooperatives PAC® is the political action committee (PAC) of the nation’s electric cooperatives.
 Founded in 1966 by the approximately 1000 cooperatives of the National Rural Electric Cooperative Association (NRECA), it supports candidates for state and federal office – those in office now and running for office – who will speak for and protect the interests of cooperatives and their member-owners.

-Your participation in the nationwide America's Electric Cooperatives PAC program ensures that the voice of cooperatives remains strong in our nation’s capital and in your state legislature.
+Participation in the nationwide America's Electric Cooperatives PAC program ensures that the voice of cooperatives remains strong in our nation’s capital and in state legislature.
 Maintaining a strong grassroots presence in the political process is instrumental to the long-term success of the cooperative program and the communities they serve in these unpredictable times.

 What is a Political Action Committee (PAC)?

 The law allows individuals with common interests to pool their resources using PACs in order to make political contributions to candidates for state and federal office.
-Currently, 33,000 like-minded supporters of the cooperative program combine their contributions through America's Electric Cooperatives PAC.
-More than 300 North Central Electric members have already joined America's Electric Cooperatives PAC.
-Candidates who receive a substantial contribution from America's Electric Cooperatives PAC get an important message about your interest in the cooperative.
+Currently, over 28,000 like-minded supporters of the cooperative program combine their contributions through America's Electric Cooperatives PAC.
+Almost 300 North Central Electric members have already joined America's Electric Cooperatives PAC.
+Candidates who receive a substantial contribution from America's Electric Cooperatives PAC get an important message about member’s interest in the cooperative.
 The candidate knows the cooperative's members and employees who support them want to elect individuals who will make good policy decisions on their behalf.

 Who determines how these contributions are made?